 Before requesting access, please review the following information regarding how to archive files, the minimum and maximum file sizes, and related use policies.

-Users store data on Quasar by transferring files via the Globus endpoint named NCAR Quasar.
+Users store data on Quasar by transferring files via the Globus mapped collection named NCAR Quasar.
 For documentation about how to use Globus, see Globus file transfers.